NexGenCloud/hyperstack-sdk-javascript/docs/VirtualMachineApi.md

 - **Accept**: application/json

-## getInstanceStop
+## hibernateVM

-> ResponseModel getInstanceStop(vmId)
+> ResponseModel hibernateVM(vmId, opts)

-Stop virtual machine
+Hibernate virtual machine

-Shuts down a virtual machine.
-Provide the virtual machine ID in the path to initiate the shutdown process for the specified virtual machine.
+Initiates the hibernation of a virtual machine, saving its current state to disk before powering off.
+Provide the virtual machine ID in the path to specify the virtual machine to be hibernated.

 ### Example